National Science Foundation (NSF)

 Woods Hole Oceanographic Institution

-WHOI personnel (Including non-employees) affiliated with scientific departments/centers should obtain and prepare the Advance Request & Travel Authorization form; obtain approval from the Department Administrator/Chairperson/Center Director, who must also assure conformance with applicable agency rules and regulations; and submit the form to Reimbursement Services.
+WHOI personnel (Including non-employees) affiliated with scientific departments/centers should obtain and prepare the Advance Request & Travel Authorization form; obtain approval from the Department Administrator/Chairperson/Center Director, who must also assure conformance with applicable agency rules and regulations; and submit the form to Accounts Payable.

-All other WHOI personnel should obtain and prepare Advance Request & Travel Authorization forms; obtain approval by their Group Manager, Dean of Graduate Studies or a member of the Directorate, and submit the form to Reimbursement Services.
+All other WHOI personnel should obtain and prepare Advance Request & Travel Authorization forms; obtain approval by their Group Manager, Dean of Graduate Studies or a member of the Directorate, and submit the form to Accounts Payable.